The Source for Dental Implants in Milford, Shelton & Stratford, CT

 - Easier eating: Sliding dentures can make chewing difficult.
 Dental implants function like your own teeth, allowing you to eat your favorite foods with confidence and without pain.

-- Improved self-esteem: Dental implants can give you back your smile and help you feel better about yourself.
+- Improved self-esteem: Implants can give you back your smile and help you feel better about yourself.

-- Improved oral health: Dental implants don’t require reducing other teeth, as a tooth-supported bridge does.
+- Improved oral health: Implants don’t require reducing other teeth, as a tooth-supported bridge does.
 Because nearby teeth are not altered to support the implant, more of your own teeth are left intact, improving long-term oral health.
 Individual implants also allow easier access between teeth, improving oral hygiene.

 - Durability: Implants are very durable and will last many years.
 With good care, many implants last a lifetime.